AdguardTeam/AdguardKnowledgeBase/02.general/16.adguard-translations/docs.en.md

 **Proofreaders:**

-- Approve the high-quality translations and disapprove the bad ones;
+- Approving the high-quality translations and disapproving the bad ones;

-- Look after the relevance of the translations;
+- Looking after the relevance of the translations;

-- Participate in discussions in comment section etc.
+- Participating in discussions in comment section etc.

 _As mentioned, you can ask proofreaders any questions regarding translations on Crowdin in comments_.